Pharmacy Assistant Program Outline & Career Information

-This module introduces Students to the practice of Pharmacy within the Canadian Health Care System.
-Topics covered in this module will include health care and pharmacy team members and their roles, responsibilities and inter relationships; history of Pharmacy, professionalism, Standards of Practice, Code of Ethics, Pharmacy professional associations and regulatory bodies, career opportunities and current trends.
+This module introduces the practice of pharmacy within the Canadian Health Care System.
+In short, topics include health care and pharmacy team members and their roles, responsibilities and interrelationships.
+Furthermore, an overview of the history, professionalism, standards of practice, code of ethics, professional associations and regulatory bodies, career opportunities and current trends are studied.

 Human Anatomy & Physiology, Medical Terminology

-This module will provide students with the basic knowledge of the anatomy and physiology of body systems and their associated disorders with emphasis on the anatomical areas most affected by drugs.
-Students will also be introduced to the study of normal body system structure and function, the recognition of various homeostatic imbalances, basic chemistry, common diseases and disorders, medical terminology and medical abbreviations.
+Human anatomy provides the basic knowledge of the anatomy and physiology of body systems and their associated disorders with an emphasis on the anatomical areas mostly affected by drugs.
+Furthermore, introductions to the study of normal body system structure and function, the recognition of various homeostatic imbalances, basic chemistry, common diseases and disorders, medical terminology and medical abbreviations.

 Computer Applications / Keyboarding

 Computer applications provide an overview of Microsoft Office, developing skills that permit work with several MS modules as they relate specifically to project management.
 Overall, knowledge is gained in Microsoft Office, Excel, PowerPoint, MS Project, and Outlook.

 Effective interpersonal communication skills for managing personal and work relationships are crucial.
 And, is useful to gain voluntary compliance with managing conflicts within a multicultural society.
 In addition, a solid review of English grammar, punctuation, and sentence structure helps improve written communication.

 Calculations are used in pharmacy on a regular basis.
 It begins with a review of basic mathematical operations covering fractions, decimals, ratios, proportions, and percentages.
 Later, it progresses to performing more complex calculations required for medicine dosages and solutions, prescription pricing and retail mathematics.